xNok/Cssb/docs/part1-automated-workflow/gulp_automated_workflow.md

 requireDir('./gulptasks', { recurse: true });
 ```

-This is a very widespread method, but I desagree on that point because most off the tasks are 3~4 lines or a list of task with [runSequence]().
+This is a very widespread method, but I disagree on that point because most off the tasks are 3~4 lines or a list of task with [runSequence]().
 That why I prefer import that way only the tasks that I called [helpers]().
 The other task can stay in your gulpfile as a cookBook with all the recipes and for each the list of the ingredient.

 #### Second methode